rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 Restart the server.

 While logged in as one user, create a page.
 Make sure you can still edit the page and save it with no problems.
+Make sure the page is public, too.

 Then, log in as a different user, and try to edit that page.
 You should get an error telling you that you don't have permission!